Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 - Stop Loss/Take Profit: These are automated tools that close a trade when a certain loss limit is reached (Stop Loss) or a specific profit target is achieved (Take Profit).

 - Leverage Trading: You can open larger positions with a smaller amount of capital, amplifying both potential gains and losses.
+In the UK, EU, and Australia, crypto CFDs are capped at 2x while forex and other assets up to 30x, depending on local rules.
+However, in the US, no leverage is available.

-The crypto-staking option is disabled in several jurisdictions.
+The crypto staking option is disabled in several jurisdictions.
 To enable it, go to [Settings] > [Trading] and turn on the staking program options based on your preferences.

 While these are not the most groundbreaking crypto trading features out there, I think eToro still provides a comprehensive and accessible set of tools that meets the needs of most retail crypto traders.